rishivar/Resnet-18/README.md

-# Hex Cam 2021
+# Hack Cambridge 2021

-This repo contains submission to Huawei Challenge  ([problem statement](https://hackcambridge.com/dashboard/challenges)).
+This repo contains our team's submission to the Huawei Challenge on Hack Cambridge 2021 Hackathon ([Problem statement](https://hackcambridge.com/dashboard/challenges)).

 ## Motive
-To use Huawei's Mindspore package for image classification on edge devices with minimal computation power.
+To utilize Huawei's Mindspore package for performing image classification on edge devices,i.e, minimal computation power.

-## What we did
+## What we used
-- used CIFAR-10 dataset
+- CIFAR-10 dataset
-- used quantization while training
+- Resnet 18
+- Quantization Aware Training
+- Image preprocessing and parallelism achieved by Mindspore package

 ## Files description
 preprocess.py <br>